-16 Unbelievable Photos From The Battle Of Gettysburg That Look Nothing Like You Imagined
+16 Unbelievable Photos Of The Battle Of Gettysburg

 For anyone who has taken a history course, it seems that the Battle of Gettysburg is primarily contextualized by an event that followed it: the Gettysburg Address.
 President Abraham Lincoln's speech, given at the site where Union soldiers suffered their first major loss of the Civil War, has become one of the most famous addresses in all of U.S. history, with the notable "four score and seven years ago" line emblazoned into the American lexicon.
 But with Lincoln's 207th birthday this week, it seems only fair to honor the horrific event from which that speech was born.
 And these photos from the Battle of Gettysburg certainly bring the event to life beyond our history books.

 Fought in early July of 1863, the battle took place between the Confederate and Union armies in Gettysburg, Pennsylvania.
 It created the largest number of causalities in the war and is seen as its turning point.
 After such a significant defeat, Lincoln used the events of the battle and his address to change the course of the war.
 The loss at Gettysburg opened up the dialogue surrounding black Americans' freedom, a concept Lincoln wanted to move beyond the Emancipation Proclamation and into the battle field.
 He now saw equality as something to be fought for on the ground.